Spikes-2212-Programming-Guild/SpikesLogger/README.md

 sl.log(value);
 ```

-and you can use the log command:
+and you can use the log command (which will return a command):
 ```
 sl.logCommand(value);
 ```